Turing-Sandbox/Summarizz/README.md

 5. **Test the Subscription Flow**:
    - With your backend and frontend running, and webhook forwarding active, you can now test the complete subscription flow.
    - The Stripe CLI will show you incoming webhook events in real-time, which is helpful for debugging.
+   - You can use the test card: 4242 4242 4242 4242 with any future expiry date and a valid CVV.

 > [!NOTE]
 > You must keep the Stripe CLI running with the webhook forwarding while testing the subscription functionality.
 Each time you restart the CLI, you'll get a new webhook secret that needs to be updated in your `.env` file.